CUBI INVESTOR NEWS: Customers Bancorp, Inc. Investors that Suffered Losses Are Encouraged to Contact RLF About Ongoing Investigation into the Company (NYSE: CUBI)

-Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Customers Bancorp, Inc. (NYSE: CUBI) resulting from allegations that Customers Bancorp may have issued materially misleading business information to the investing public.
+NEW YORK, Oct.
+21, 2024 (GLOBE NEWSWIRE) -- Leading securities law firm Rosen Law Firm, a global investor rights law firm, continues to investigate Customers Bancorp, Inc. (NYSE: CUBI) for potential violations of the federal securities laws.

-So what: If you purchased Customers Bancorp securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
-The Rosen Law Firm is preparing a class action seeking recovery of investor losses.
+If you invested in Customers Bancorp, you are encouraged to obtain additional information by visiting https://rosenlegal.com/case/customers-bancorp-inc/.

 On this news, Customers Bancorp’s stock fell $7.22 per share, or 13.3%, to close at $47.01 per share on August 8, 2024.